A Step to Decouple Optimization in 3DGS: Exploration Strategies

 \section{Exploration Strategies}

-In Sec.~\ref{sec::sparse_adam}, we observe that Sparse Adam exhibits less explosive characteristic.
-Part of this comes from the stability described in Observation 1, and part is attributable to the inherent bad transportation property of 3DGS~\citep{jung2024relaxing}, which we briefly discussed in Sec.~\ref{sec::adamw-GS}.
-This phenomenon causes a larger portion of primitives to remain in a stable state during optimization with Sparse Adam—neither triggering further primitive generation nor enabling continued improvements in scene reconstruction.
-As a result, we obtain a primitive group with a smaller $N_a$ but inferior reconstruction quality.
+In Sec.~\ref{sec::sparse_adam}, we observe that Sparse Adam exhibits is less explosive.
+This behavior is partly due to the stability described in Observation 1 and partly attributable to the inherent poor transport property of 3DGS~\citep{jung2024relaxing}, which we briefly discussed in Sec.~\ref{sec::adamw-GS}.
+This phenomenon causes a larger portion of primitives to remain in a stable state during optimization with Sparse Adam, neither triggering further primitive generation nor contributing to continued reconstruction improvement.
+As a result, the final primitive set has a smaller $N_a$ but inferior reconstruction quality.
 In Sec.~\ref{sec::experiments} (Extra Exploration is Necessary), we examine the necessity of additional exploration through experiments that introduce noise regularization.
-Here, exploration is deliberately to encourage primitives to undergo larger movements, which is consistent with the notion of bad transportation described in~\citep{jung2024relaxing}.
-We have given the discussion in Sec.~\ref{sec::adamw-GS}
+Here, exploration is deliberately to encourage primitives to undergo larger movements, which is consistent with the notion of bad transport described in~\citep{jung2024relaxing}.
+We have given the discussion in Sec.~\ref{sec::adamw-GS}.

 \paragraph{Exploration in Current AdamW-GS} In Sec.~\ref{sec::experiments}, we argue that the current AdamW-GS improves exploration.
 This enhancement arises from several factors: (1) \textbf{RSR}.
 We provide additional ablation studies showing that, when using only Sparse Adam together with RSR, training the vanilla 3DGS pipeline on Mip-NeRF 360 yields reconstruction quality comparable to vanilla 3DGS with Adam.
 The corresponding results are reported in Table~\ref{tab::discussion_exp} under ``+ Only RSR (GS0)''.
 (2) \textbf{The influence of DAR around saddle points}.
 The analysis in \citep{wang2025steepest} indicates that many primitives become trapped near saddle points, preventing further effective optimization.
 The presence of DAR encourages these primitives to continue participating in optimization rather than stagnating.
 (3) \textbf{Improved gradient flow after removing redundant primitives}.
 When a large number of redundant primitives are eliminated, the gradient flow within primitive groups becomes more coherent and effective.
 (4) \textbf{Noise regularization for outdoor scenes}.
 For outdoor datasets, we intentionally introduce noise regularization to further encourage extra exploration.